 A total of 10 habitat variables were quantified in each transect section in all sites (Table S1), using 1:1250 UK Ordnance Survey MasterMap Topography digital map (OS) data and QGIS v.
 1.8.
 These variables were chosen on the basis of their known potential effect on bat activity.
 The five proportion land cover variables (proportion buildings, road or tracks, rough grassland, roadside, and woodland) were calculated from the OS polygon area data and were calculated as the sum of each of these five land cover types in each transect section, divided by the size of the transect section.
 These were defined as the total area size of all polygons listed as (1) "Buildings" in the Theme field; (2) "Road Tracks and Paths"" in the Theme field; (3) "Rough grassland" (including all lower classifications) in the descrTerm field; (4) "Roadside" in the descrGroup field and (5) "Coniferous or Nonconiferous trees"" in the descrGroup field.
 The four distance variables (distance to buildings, linear features, trees and water) were calculated by overlaying the OS data with a 1x1m 'raster' of grid cells, calculating the distance (m) between each raster cell and the nearest raster cell containing each of the four land cover types (respectively, buildings as defined above, any linear feature as contained in the OS "line" data, any woodland as defined above and any water polygon), and averaging these distances for all cells within the transect sections.
 Finally, edge density (m m-2) was expressed as the total length of all line features contained in the OS Linear data per transect section, divided by the transect section area.

 To identify a subset of habitat variables that were most descriptive of bat activity (see main text), we ran an initial model selection (Burnham & Anderson 1998) procedure on a Generalised Linear Mixed Effects (GLMM) (Gelman & Hill 2007) model for the probability of a bat pass per hectare as a function of all 10 habitat variables, transect within site as a random effect, a binomial error distribution with a log-log link function and transect section size (ha) as an offset.
 This model structure was identical to the model presented in the main text.
-To avoid problems with colinearity, we limited the full model set to include only models with one of the five 'proportion' habitat variables (because these represent proportion cover, lower cover of one automatically implies greater cover of another, leading to high colinearity).
+To avoid problems with colinearity, we limited the full model set to include only one of the five 'proportion' habitat variables (because these represent proportion cover, lower cover of one automatically implies greater cover of another, leading to high colinearity).
 We further excluded all models including (1) both proportion of woodland and distance to trees, (2) both proportion buildings and distance to buildings, as well as models including edge density and either (3) distance to linear features or (4) proportion of roads or tracks.
 Again, these latter exclusions were to avoid high colinearity: a greater proportion of woodland in a given transect section naturally implies shorter distances to trees, edge density is comprised of linear features including roads and tracks, etc. Thus, these variables effectively measured very similar things but in slightly different ways.
-Although this model selection procedure was done exactly to identify which of these competing variables best describe variation in bat activity, they should not be included in the same models being compared.
+Although this model selection procedure was done to identify which of these competing variables best describe variation in bat activity, they should not be included in the same models being compared.
 All model fitting procedures and analyses followed the methodology described in the main text.